 The Spanish word malecon refers to a path or road that runs along the coast next to the sea.
 Essentially, it’s a seaside boardwalk.

-Puerto Vallarta’s Malecon stretches for a little over a mile, running along the seafront from Hotel Rosita down to just beyond the Playa Los Muertos Pier.
+Puerto Vallarta’s Malecon stretches for a little over a mile, running alongside the Pacific Ocean from Hotel Rosita down to just beyond the Playa Los Muertos Pier.

 The Malecon is especially known for its splendid collection of more than a dozen intriguing sculptures.